Exposure to crime

 Description of indicator

-A new form of the National Crime Victimisation Survey was conducted for the first time in 2012.
+A new form of the National Crime Victim Survey was conducted for the first time in 2012.
 The National Victimisation Surveys conducted in the period 1980–2009 covered the incidence of becoming a victim of various accidents in addition to crimes.
-The National Crime Victimisation Survey differs in terms of methodology and content from the earlier victimisation surveys, and the results are not directly comparable.
+The National Crime Victim Survey differs in terms of methodology and content from the earlier victimisation surveys, and the results are not directly comparable.